twlk9/lgdb/README.md

 # lgdb - Level Go Database

 An embedded key-value store.
-Thread-safe, minimal dependencies.
+Thread-safe, minimal dependencies (just compression at this point).

 Started as a learning project but ended up actually being useful.
-Built around keeping things simple while not being completely terrible at performance.
+Did my best to keep things simple and understandable while maintaining performance.

 Doesn't have bloom filters since my main use case is range queries on time series data.
-No range deletion support yet either - tried a few approaches but haven't landed on something I'm happy with.
+No range deletion support yet either.
+I tried a few approaches but haven't landed on something I'm happy with yet.
+Will keep trying.

-One thing it does have is tiered compression.
+It does have is tiered compression.
 Run hot data (L0-L2) through fast S2 compression and let the cold data (L3+) get hit with Zstd for space efficiency.
 Or just pick one compression method for everything if you prefer.

 ## Quick Start